Canada Population Pyramid (2025)

 What demographic challenges will Canada face in the future?

 Canada faces aging-related demographic pressures over the coming decades.
 Smaller youth cohorts will create eventual labor shortages and reduced economic dynamism.
 Rapid population aging will strain healthcare systems, pension programs, and social services while reducing workforce participation.
-Below-replacement fertility threatens long-term population sustainability and economic growth.
-Additional challenges include addressing urban overcrowding and environmental sustainability.
 Climate change, technological disruption, and global economic shifts will compound demographic pressures.
 Successful navigation requires proactive policies addressing education, healthcare, employment, social protection, and sustainable development to manage demographic transitions effectively.

 trends